voc/rtmp-auth/README.md

 ### WebUI
 **Note: You will need to set the -insecure flag when testing over http.**

-After you reloading your nginx/srs your rtmp publish-requests will be authenticated against the daemon.
+After reloading your nginx/srs the rtmp publish-requests will be authenticated against the daemon.
-You can then visit localhost:8082 to add streams.
+You can visit http://localhost:8082 to add streams.

-For production usage you will want to deploy the frontend behind a Reverse-Proxy with TLS-support like the nginx you already have.
+For production usage you will want to deploy the frontend behind a Reverse-Proxy with TLS-support like nginx.

 ### Publish a stream
 Now that you have set up your software you can start publishing streams